AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

     </html>
     ```

-3. Edit `client.js` to include the following content:
-    - You need to replace `<Your App ID>` with your App ID.
+3. Create the app logic by editing `client.js` with the following content.
+Then replace `<Your App ID>` with your App ID.
 The App ID must match the one in the server.
-    - You need to replace `<Your Host URL and port>` with the host URL and port of the local Golang server you have just deployed, such as `10.53.3.234:8082`.
+You also need to replace `<Your Host URL and port>` with the host URL and port of the local Golang server you have just deployed, such as `10.53.3.234:8082`.

-    In the following code example, you can see that token is related to the following code logic in the client:
-    - Call `join` to join the channel with token, uid, and channel name.
-The uid and channel name must be the same as the ones used to generate the token.
-    - The `token-privilege-will-expire` callback occurs 30 seconds before a token expires.
-When the `token-privilege-will-expire` callback is triggered，the client must fetch the token from the server and call `renewToken` to pass the new token to the SDK.
-    - The `token-privilege-did-expire` callback occurs when a token expires.
-When the `token-privilege-did-expire` callback is triggered, the client must fetch the token from the server and call `join` to use the new token to join the channel.

     ```js
     var rtc = {